Why Are There Fluoroquinolone Lawsuits?

 - Hallucinations, confusion, or unusual behavior

-- Sudden pain or popping
+- Sudden pain or popping of joints

 - Swelling or fluid collection

 In 2008, the U.S. Food and Drug Administration issued a” black box warning” regarding the dangers of fluoroquinolones and tendon rupture.
 The FDA began requiring that manufacturers print information about the risk of tendon damage in a “black box” at the top of prescribing information for all fluoroquinolones.
-A black box statement is the most severe warning that can be given about a prescription medication.
-Manufacturers were also required to create a patient information guide about the risks.

 In 2015, the FDA reviewed reports of tendon rupture, nerve damage, and cardiac events associated with fluoroquinolone use and determined that medications should not be used as a first choice for uncomplicated urinary tract infections, sinusitis, and bronchitis.